-The Best Smart Home Devices for Apartments of 2020
+The Best Smart Home Devices for Apartments of 2021

 Small Footprint—In a rental, space is at a premium.
 These products can help you to get the most out of your smart home environment without taking up valuable real estate on your TV stand or on your living room table.

-You might have to run this one by your landlord, but if they’ll give you permission to install a smart thermostat, the one you want is the Emerson Sensi Touch WiFi thermostat.
-While Nest and Honeywell may be better known smart thermostat brands, we love this one for its smooth installation process, helpful app, and functionality across multiple “smart” assistants.
+You might have to run this one by your landlord, but if they’ll give you permission to install a smart thermostat, the one you want is the Nest Learning Thermostat.
+It’s simple to install, easy to use, and can save you energy by adjusting the temperature when you aren't home, as determined by your phone's location and the Nest's built-in motion sensors.

-The installation directions in the Sensi app were fantastic and foolproof: the Sensi app actually checks which wires are connected (which tells you if a wire isn’t touching its contact properly), and then checks the viability of that wiring configuration.
-If you're new at playing around with thermostat wires, this will be hugely reassuring, as will the easy-to-access contact push tabs.

-All the smart tech in the world won’t do you any good if you have an unreliable internet connection.
-A good router is the foundation of your smart apartment, so make sure you have a good router before you go any further.

-Our favorite is the D-Link DIR-878.
-It gave us the best performance across all of our test locations on our wired file transfer test, and at our toughest, long-range test location, the DIR-878 had the best-combined read and write throughout—and nearly double the speed of the next-fastest router.
+The temperature can be adjusted with your voice using Alexa or Google Home or rotating the thermostat’s dial.
+Additionally, you can use the Nest app to set a traditional time-of-day schedule—far simpler than most non-smart thermostats—or let the Nest learn your daily habits and adjust the temperature automatically.

+Bad WiFi signal in your apartment?
+A mesh WiFi router like the Google Nest Mesh System can extend and strengthen your internet's connection.
+We found the speed to be good, but the system only comes with one mesh point, which might be enough depending on the size of your apartment, but you can purchase more (up to five) to add to your Google Nest Mesh System.

+The Amazon Echo Show 5 offers Alexa’s visual cues and video functionality without taking up much room, which makes it perfect for small apartments where space is at a premium.
+The combination of the small but easy-to-see screen with a sleek, modern design makes this little smart display look just as at home on a bedside table as it does on a home office desk, a living room shelf, or a kitchen counter.

+The screen displays a customizable clock but also cycles through useful information at intervals you can customize.
+It also gives you the ability to make video calls, which are surprisingly decent even on the 5-inch screen.
+You can also check in on video feeds from smart cameras, video baby monitors, and video doorbells.
+It can stream TV and movie content, though it's not really designed as a media streaming device.

 Having a few smart plugs throughout your apartment is a quick way to make some of your “dumb” appliances and accessories smart.
-The Currant Smart Outlet was the best smart plug we tested.
-This snazzy little gadget checks a lot of boxes on our wish list, including two side-facing outlets that can be independently operated.
+The Currant Smart Plug is the best smart plug we’ve ever tested, checking a lot of boxes on our wish list, including two side-facing outlets that can be independently operated.
 It's attractive, offers energy monitoring, and it also has a really nifty orientation feature—you can switch the plate on the back so it can be plugged into your wall facing either right or left, which is incredibly handy.

 Also, if plugged into the bottom outlet on your wall, it doesn't cover the top one, leaving it free to use.
 Each outlet has an indicator light, which only fires up if that particular one is on.
 When not in use, it does not emit light.